 Format: <version_number>[<postfix>]

-• version_number: A single integer, starting at 0.
+- version_number: A single integer, starting at 0.

-• postfix: Optional, matching regex [+-][A-Za-z0-9_]+.
+- postfix: Optional, matching regex

 Rules:

-• Increment the version number for each new release.
+- Increment the version number for each new release.

-• Postfixes can be added for extra context.
+- Postfixes can be added for extra context.

 Precedence:

-• Higher numbers follow lower numbers.
+- Higher numbers follow lower numbers.

-• + postfixes come after no postfix (for hotfixes).
+postfixes come after no postfix (for hotfixes).-

-• Postfixes are sorted alphanumerically; longer ones come last.
+postfixes come before no postfix (for pre-releases).- Postfixes are sorted alphanumerically; longer ones come last.

 SoloVer does not communicate “backward compatibility” and focuses on simplicity and expressiveness, leaving compatibility documentation and testing to the provider and user.